gfpop: an R Package for Univariate Graph-Constrained Change-Point Detection: Introduction

-\cite{hocking2017log} described a graph-framework to encode many prior constraints on how parameters change at each changepoint, and a generic algorithm to infer the optimal model parameters.
-However, they implemented the algorithm in a single scenario: where the mean alternately increases then decreases and a Poisson loss.
-The \proglang{gfpop} package implements their algorithm in a generic manner in \proglang{R/C++}, and works for a user-defined graph and implements several loss functions.
+\cite{hocking2020constrained} described a graph-based framework to encode prior constraints on how parameters change at each change-point, and a generic algorithm to infer the optimal model parameters.
+However, they implemented the algorithm for a single scenario (Poisson loss and up/down constraints).
+The \pkg{gfpop} package implements their algorithm in a generic manner in \proglang{R/C++}, for user-defined graphs and several loss functions.

-The constraints in \proglang{gfpop} are modelled by a graph.
-The graph can be viewed as a representation of the transition kernel of a specific continuous-state Hidden Markov Model (HMM).
-At each time $t$ the signal can be in a number of states.
-These states are the nodes of the graph.
-Possible transitions between states at time $t$ and $t + 1$ are represented by the edges of the graph.
-Each edge is associated to 3 elements: a constraint (e.g. $ \mu_t \leq \mu_{t + 1}$), a penalty (possibly null) and a loss function (cost associated to a data-point).